Q. What's a TIFF image?

 A. DPI stands for dots per inch.
-A scanner passes over a drawing and uses 200 dots in an inch to measure the Intensity of the reflection.
+A scanner passes over a document and uses 200 dots in an inch to measure the Intensity of the reflection.
 A dot is either black or white in a 2 bit image.
-In newer image formats such as JPEG and TIFF version 7.0 you can have a 48bit image.
+In image formats such as JPEG and TIFF version 7+ you can have a 48bit image.
 In this case, the camera in the scanner uses shades of grey for each intensity.
 This is the same for color scanning.
-So, a 400 dpi scan has more dots in each inch, and therefore more shades of grey or colors.
+A 400 dpi scan has more dots in each inch, and therefore more shades of grey or colors.
 This does not necessarily mean that 400 dpi is a sharper image.
 See below.

 Q. Why shouldn't I scan everything at 400 dpi?

 A. Your fax machine "scans" at 75 dpi.
 Most people find that sufficient.
 Standard industry scanning is done at 300 dpi.
 This is high enough to pick up most specks on a drawing.
 A 300 dpi scan adds a smoother "edge" to lines, but there is software available that can do the same task.
 Most people ask for 400 dpi scans and then want them de-speckled, which in effect reduces the specks that the additional 300 dpi just picked up!
 Also, file size is greater than 5x that of a 300 dpi when you scan at 400 dpi, let alone 600dpi.
 Finally, it also takes 3x as long or more to scan, so the cost is more.